-At age six, Boris took his first piano lesson and eventually earned the A.R.C.T. diploma, the highest level awarded by the Royal Conservatory of Music in Toronto.
-He later went on to complete the Jazz Diploma Program at Vancouver Community College and a Bachelor of Music Degree at the University of British Columbia.
+At age six, Boris took his first music lessons and went on to earn the A.R.C.T.
+Diploma in classical piano from the Royal Conservatory of Music, the Jazz and Commercial Music Diploma from Vancouver Community College, and a Bachelor of Music Degree from the University of British Columbia.
 Though much of his formal training is centered around Classical piano, his true passion is for Jazz and World music.

 During his College years, Boris made his living as a lounge pianist and taught piano part-time.
 He later joined the internationally acclaimed Celtic-funk band Mad Pudding with whom he toured throughout Canada, the US, and Europe for a decade.
 As the bassist for Mad Pudding, he performed at many prestigious music festivals including Cape Breton's "Celtic Colours", Vancouver and Winnipeg Folk (Canada), Glasgow, Shetland and Orkney Folk (Scotland), Edinburgh Fringe (Scotland), Fylde Folk and Canterbury Arts (England), Skagen (Denmark), Philadelphia Folk (USA), San Francisco Celtic (USA), and many more!
 Other highlights include performances with the Vancouver Symphony Orchestra, the Simon Fraser University Pipeband, and nominations for three West Coast Music awards.

-In early 2004, he ventured into instrument-making and has since successfully completed numerous sets of bagpipes.
+In early 2004, he ventured into instrument-making and has since successfully completed numerous sets of bagpipes - Uilleann pipes (Irish), Sackpipa (Swedish) and Cornemuse Du Centre (French).
 He is often commissioned to produce new sets and plans to hone his pipe-making skills over the years to come.
-He is currently working on designing the first ever Canadian bagpipe.
+Boris is also an aspiring mandolin and chromatic harmonica player.